glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 The object relational mapper

-It allows us to interact with our data as objects in Python.
+Which allows us to interact with our data as Python objects

 Now here's where I could start teaching you how the ORM works based on abstract thoughts